nvdla/doc/doc/ias/unit_description.rst

  |                      | <=16                 |                      |
  +----------------------+----------------------+----------------------+

-It’s necessary to mention that the channel pos-extension number (N) doesn’t need to be less than kernel height (R), hardware can automatically tailor the redundant lines to avoid them be involved to computation.
+It’s necessary to mention that the channel post-extension number (N) doesn’t need to be less than kernel height (R).
+Hardware can automatically tailor the redundant lines to avoid them be involved in computation.
 However, this also means the user shouldn’t expect N times of MAC efficiency improvements for this case.